adilarhzane/trafiksimulering/readme.md

   - implementing more vehicles.
   - Being able to use default settings for fast and easy runs.

-*Extensions that could be done
+* Extensions that could be done
--Real graphics.
+  - Real graphics.
--Some kind of file input.
+  - Some kind of file input.
--File output(getting use of results).
+  - File output(getting use of results).